Marlins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.
+- The Marlins have played as the favorite in seven of their past 10 games and won six of those contests.

 Explore More About This Game